-Written confirmation of the security freeze will be sent to you within 10 business days of receipt of the request.
+Written confirmation of the security freeze will be sent to you within 5 business days of the freeze being placed.
 It will include a personal identification number (PIN), a copy of your consumer's rights, and instructions for removing the security freeze or authorizing the release of your credit report for a specific period of time.

 Removing or temporarily lifting the freeze from your credit report:

 When you request a security freeze for your credit report, you will informed of how to

 remove the security freeze, either temporarily or permanently.
 The proess for removing the security freeze